Investigating of energy consumption and global warming potential of direct rice cultivation under rain and drip irrigation systems

 Research findings

-According to the results, the average input energy under rain and drip irrigation systems was 27.8 and 28.6 GJ per hectare, respectively.
+The results of this study showed that the average input energy under rain and drip irrigation systems was 27.8 and 28.6 GJ per hectare, respectively.
 The highest percentage of input energy in the fields under rain and drip irrigation systems with 27 and 26.4% respectively was related to the use of nitrogen fertilizer and the lowest percentage in both irrigation methods was related to the use of fungicides with 014 percent.
 The amount of direct input energy in rain and drip irrigation methods was 7.2 and 8.8 GJ per hectare, respectively, while the share of indirect input energy in both irrigation methods (rain and drip) was order was 20.6 and 19.8 GJ/ha).
 Energy efficiency in rain and drip irrigation method was calculated as 7.3 and 9.2, respectively.Global warming potential was obtained from fields under rain and drip irrigation systems (1582.4 and 1764.7 kg CO2 per hectare, respectively).

 Conclusion